 |DO NOT MISLEAD THE COURT|

 On occasion, a defendant will be from a non-English speaking background, such as a person of Aboriginal descent or a newly-arrived migrant [see Working with Aboriginal Defendants chapter for detailed discussion about Aboriginal defendants].
-These defendants may perceive the duty solicitor as an authority figure, or part of an alien court system.
+These defendants may perceive the duty solicitor as an authority figure, or part of an alien court system or otherwise not to be trusted.
 Being appropriately polite and respectful to a defendant is always important, but particularly so when dealing with people from these backgrounds.

 |THE DUTY SOLICITOR'S CONDUCT IS IMPORTANT|

-Gender issues inevitably arise for duty solicitors dealing with Aboriginal people (particularly traditional people) and some newly-arrived migrants [see Working with Aboriginal Defendants chapter].
+Gender issues sometimes arise for duty solicitors dealing with Aboriginal people (particularly traditional people) and some newly-arrived migrants [see Working with Aboriginal Defendants chapter].

 Female duty solicitors who find themselves acting for traditional men should always be wary of the prospect that they will not receive full or adequate instructions, because the defendant will feel constrained about talking to a woman.
 This is a cultural issue.
 In these circumstances, if a female duty solicitor needs to take instructions from a man who is clearly uncooperative or uncomfortable, it will generally be advisable for her to seek the assistance of a male person when obtaining instructions.